Phetech/myProject/README.md

 Some description

-Getting it little by little
+Getting it little by little!